Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Experiments

 \subsection{Dataless Classification}

-\newcite{chang2008importance} proposed dataless classification as a learning protocol to perform text categorization without the need for labeled data to train a classifier.
-Given only label names and few descriptive keywords of each label, classification is performed on the fly by mapping each label into a BOC representation using ESA.
-Likewise, each data instance is mapped into the same BOC semantic space and assigned to the most similar label using a proper similarity measure such as cosine.
-Formally, given a set of $n$ labels $L = \{l_1, ..., l_n\}$, a text document $d$, a BOC mapping model $f$, and a similarity function $Sim$, then $d$ is assigned to the $i$th label $l_i$ such that $l_i = arg\ \mbox{max}_i\ Sim(f(l_i),f(d))$.
-We evaluate the effectiveness of our concept embedding models on the dataless classification task as an extrinsic evaluation.
-We demonstrate through empirical results the efficiency and effectiveness of our proposed BOC densification scheme in obtaining better classification results compared to the original sparse BOC representation.
+In this experiment, we evaluate the effectiveness of our concept embedding models on the dataless document classification task as an extrinsic evaluation.
+We demonstrate through empirical results the efficiency and effectiveness of our proposed BoC densification scheme which helps obtaining better classification results compared to the original sparse BoC representation.